berriosa13/gas_website/README.md

 - Formspree (HTML form handling)

 Just some of the various packages & libraries were also used:
 - @formspree/react
 - react-bootstrap
 - firebase
-- firebase-functions
+- firebase-auth
 - react-icons
 - react-select
-- react-toastify
+- sweetAlert2
 - next-pwa

 See the website live at https://www.gasautomobilesales.com/